LedgerHQ/ledger-live/.changeset/popular-drinks-repeat.md

 "ledger-live-desktop": patch
 ---

-NFTs do not load in the gallery when displayed in list view
+NFTs were not loaded in the gallery when displayed in list view